 45 The first three of those possible four sources of obligation are relatively easy to dispense with.
 First, no evidence was put before us by Claimants for any contract other than the Subject Contracts as the basis of the obligations to disclose documents and to return property.
-Second, despite repeated references to a generally recognised agents' duty to account, no independent expert evidence was ever presented by Claimants to prove the existence of such a customary duty.
+Second, despite repeated references to a generally recognised agents' duty to account, independent expert evidence was ever presented by Claimants to prove the existence of such a customary duty.
 This is not to say that such a duty does not exist: it is simply to say that its existence has not been proved by means other than questions put to the parties or their legal advisers, who should safely be assumed to be parti pris.
-Third, we found the reliance on expert evidence as to the public law responsibilities under Greek fiscal and corporate law to retain records mildly unhelpful.
-This was a claim for private law remedies by Claimants against Respondents bound together by a contract governed by English law: our task is to decide that commercial dispute not to assist Claimants in policing Greek fiscal or corporate legislation.
+Third, we found the reliance on expert evidence as to the public law responsibilities under Turkish fiscal and corporate law to retain records mildly unhelpful.
+This was a claim for private law remedies by Claimants against Respondents bound together by a contract governed by English law: our task is to decide that commercial dispute not to assist Claimants in policing Turkish fiscal or corporate legislation.

 46 This brings us to the terms in the Subject Contracts themselves: did these contracts expressly contain the duties on which Claimants rely?
 The answer of the Tribunal is that they clearly did - and we so find.
-All five contracts contained the obligation to return property, in clause 9.5.
-All five contracts also incorporated, at clauses 1.2 and 12.4, the MLS-OPM which, at paragraph 7 clearly established a disclosure procedure.
-The Souda Bay contract also expressed the duty to disclose in clause 1.8, a clause which we were persuaded simply highlighted a duty already imposed through the incorporation of the MLS-OPM into the Subject Contracts.
+All three contracts contained the obligation to return property, in clause 9.5.
+All three contracts also incorporated, at clauses 1.2 and 12.4, the MLS-OPM which, at paragraph 7 clearly established a disclosure procedure.
+The second Antalya contract also expressed the duty to disclose in clause 1.8, a which were persuaded clause we simply highlighted a duty already imposed through the incorporation of the MLS-OPM into the Subject Contracts.
 These terms - clauses 1.8 and paragraph 7 of the MLS-OPM as for disclosure and clause 9.5 as for the return of property clearly imposed both obligations on which the Claimants rely, at any rate for the periods expressly covered by the Subject Contracts.
 We take the view, however, that these terms also governed the periods and the ports for and in which the Respondents carried out shiphusbanding services outside the strict geographical and temporal confines of the Subject Contracts.

-47 For these reasons, we find that the Respondents were contractually bound to disclose documents as set out in clause 1.8 and paragraph 7 of the MLS-OPM throughout the period between 16 March 1999 and 14 February 2005 for shiphusbanding services provided by the Respondents in the ports of Athens, Corfu, Rhodes, Thessaloniki, Kos, Velos, Patras and Souda Bay and all other Greek ports in which Respondents actually carried out ship-husbanding services for the Claimants between 1 April 1999 and 14 February 2005, i.e. the date on which that relationship was terminated by the Respondents.
+47 For these reasons, we find that Respondents were contractually bound to disclose documents as set out in clause 1.8 and paragraph 7 of the MLS-OPM throughout the period between 15 March 1999 and 31 March 2005 for shiphusbanding services provided by the Respondents in the ports of Antalya, Akzaz, Mersin and all Southern Turkish ports in which Respondents actually carried out ship-husbanding services for the Claimants.
 We also find that the Respondents were contractually bound to return property belonging to the Claimants at the end of that period.